What is it?

-- Attend as many training sessions as possible so you can apply what you learn to your pitch meetings.
+- Pay close attention during the morning masterclass and take extensive notes so you can apply what you learn to your pitch meetings.

 - Prioritize who you want to meet with; try to have at least two ‘practice’ pitch meetings with others before meeting with the person you want to meet with the most.

 - Wear comfortable shoes and clothing.
 You will be standing and walking a lot throughout this event.